danielsaidi/website_danielsaidi/collections/_posts/2021/2021-08-26-git-cheat-sheet.md

 ---

-In this post, I'll list a couple of git commands that I found useful when cleaning up an unstructured git tag history.
-The post is primarily meant for future reference, but if you find it useful, that's great.
+In this post, let's look at some git commands that I find useful.
+The post is primarily meant for future reference for myself, but can hopefully be useful to others as well.

-In the scripts, `<PARAM>` indicates where you should inject parameters.
+Throughout the article, `<PARAM>` indicates where you should inject parameters.

 ## List local tags with a certain name prefix/suffix

-To list local tags with a certain name prefix or suffix, run the following Terminal commands:
+This command lists local tags with a certain name prefix or suffix:

 ```
 git tag -l "<PREFIX>*"